 Olga Ostroumova, Soviet and Russian actress

-She became famous after her role in the film Let’s live till Monday (Monday Sure Will Come) directed by S. Rostotsky.
+She became famous after her role in the film Let’s Live Till Monday (Monday Sure Will Come) directed by S. Rostotsky.
 This film was one of the best Soviet films about school.

 Ostroumova’s first husband was her classmate at VGIK Boris Annaberdyev, who later became a film director.
 Her first marriage was short-lived.

 Mikhail Levitin, theater director and writer, was her second husband.
 When Olga met Mikhail he was not free.
 He had a wife and didn’t want to divorce her.
 Only a few years later he married Olga.
 The actress was in seventh heaven and believed their love would last forever.
-Olga gave birth to two children: Olga Levitina (born in 1975) and Mikhail Levitin (born in 1983).
-Olga and Mikhail were together for 23 years.
+The actress gave birth to two children: Olga Levitina (born in 1975) and Mikhail Levitin (born in 1983).
+Actually, Olga and Mikhail were together for 23 years.

 In 1996 she married Russian actor Valentin Gaft.
 Now they are happy together.